Procedure: Pest management

 - using personal protective equipment in the appropriate manner, as required by the relevant SDS (see: University's procedure on Personal Protective Equipment and Clothing);

-- taking part in the University's health surveillance program in accordance with the University's health surveillance policy and procedure, where relevant (see: University's Health Surveillance procedure);
+- taking part in the University's health surveillance program in accordance with the University's health surveillance policy and procedure, where relevant (see: University's Health Monitoring procedure);

 - transferring chemical ownership when departing the University, according to local area and University chemical management procedures (see: Transferring Chemical Ownership); and

-- helping maintain the University's chemical inventory system or local area chemical register (see: University Chemical Inventory System).
+- helping maintain the University's chemical inventory system or local area chemical register (see: University Chemical Inventory System - Chemwatch).

 Part 2: Pest management plan